jaytimm/google-ngrams-and-r/README.md

   data.table()
 ```

-We filter the full 5-gram corpus to the list of forms generated above, and split the corpus into a new list of data frames by generation. ~1.8 Gb.
+Then we filter the full 5-gram corpus to forms included in the lexicon, and split the corpus into a new list of data frames by generation. ~1.8 Gb.

 ``` r
 #Reduce corpus to top25k lexicon